Greenstand/treetracker-admin-api/README.md

 ## Setup

-In `server` directory you will need to create a `datasources.json` file that will be used to reference the source of data for Loopback.
+In `server/server/config` directory you will need to create a `datasources.json` file that will be used to reference the source of data for Loopback.

 Contact the project maintainer on Slack to request access to our development database.

 ## Development Environment Quick Start